Escape Route (film): Plot

 Meanwhile the police post Rossi's picture in all the newspapers and quiz various underworld figures to try to locate him.
 The taxi driver recognises the picture.
 Joan Miller is revealed to be an MI5 agent.
 Rossi reveals himself to be an FBI agent posing as a nuclear scientist in an attempt to infiltrate a gang kidnapping western scientists and taking them across the Iron Curtain.
 Grand has recently arranged the kidnap of an American.
 With MI5's assistance, Rossi monitors Grand and arranges a meeting with him.
 Growing increasingly suspicious of Rossi, Grand and his organisation make several attempts to kill him.

-Rossi and Joan follow Irma Brookes, Grand's female assistant in an attempt to find him.
-Irma Brookes and a body with some of Grand's ID is found in a burned out car.
+Rossi and Joan follow Grand's assistant Irma Brookes, in an attempt to find him.
+Brookes and a body with some of Grand's ID is found in a burned-out car.
 Rossi is caught and taken to Hammersmith Police Station.
 It is explained that Rossi wanted to get into the papers so that Grand would be aware of his presence.
 Rossi cannot identify the body in the mortuary as Grand as he is unsure of his appearance.

-The viewer finally sees Grand when Max, another taxi driver, informs him of what he has seen both at the burning car and near the mortuary.
+Grand is finally revealed when Max, another taxi driver, informs him of what he has seen both at the burning car and near the mortuary.
 Rossi dons a naval uniform and tails Grand on foot through empty streets in the city, leaving a chalk trail of markers for Joan to follow.
 Grand goes to the River Thames where the low tide allows him to walk along the edge.
-They end at the Old Swan Pier near London Bridge.
+They end up at the Old Swan Pier near London Bridge.
 Grand pulls a gun and a scuffle begins.
 Grand escapes to a rooftop of a grain elevator close to The Monument.
 They end up fighting on an external freight lift heading back to the ground.
 Rossi wins and the police arrive.